Tylastin/CarND-Advanced-Lane-Lines/writeup.md

 #### 1. Provide an example of a distortion-corrected image.

-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+Using the camera matrix and distortion matrix obtained in the last step i applied cv2.undistort() function to correct the lane images.

 Example of a distortion-corrected lane image:
 ![alt text][image2]

-#### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
+#### 2. Describe how you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-The code for this step is contained in the first code cell of
+I used a combination of color and gradient thresholds to generate a binary image.
+The thresholding steps are in the third code cell of the IPython notebook located in "./pipeline/lane_detection_pipeline.ipynb".

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps ain the third code cell of the IPython notebook located in "./pipeline/lane_detection_pipeline.ipynb").
 Here's an example of my output for this step:

 ![alt text][image3]